 If you’re starting university soon, you’re probably feeling excited and maybe a little apprehensive or even a bit intimidated.
 Try not to worry!
-Your uni years can be some of the best of your life – you’ll be learning new things, kick-starting your career, making new friends and enjoying newfound freedoms after high school.
+Your uni years can be some of the best of your life – you’ll be learning new things, investing in the future of your career, pursing your interests and making new friends.
 Start off on the right foot with these top tips for making the most of your first year.

 Don’t starve and study